EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 Migrated from the `EDDiscovery.Bookmarks` table.

-# EDDSystems
+# View EDDSystems

-Contains system data imported from EDSM and EDDB
+A view, combining the System table and the Populated table.

 EDSM data is stored in the Systems table.
 EDDB data is stored in the PopulatedSystems table.

-Tables can be combined at runtime using
+The view is composed of:
 ```sql
 SELECT *
 FROM EdsmSystems edsm